Evaluate HF Communication Links

 1. Open Rcvd_Iso_Pwr's () properties ().

-2. On the Basic - Definition page, set the following Definition values:
+2. Select the Basic - Definition page when the Properties Browser opens.

-Type: Access Constraint
+Type Access Constraint

-Constraints: RcvdIsotropicPower
+Constraints RcvdIsotropicPower

-Compute: Maximum
+Compute Maximum

-Time Step: 3600 sec
+Time Step 3600 sec

-Overall Value by Time data provider
+Using the Overall Value by Time data provider

-The Overall Value by Time Data Provider reports statistical information on time dependent values.
+The Overall Value by Time Data Provider reports statistical information on time-dependent values.
 Statistics are generated by sampling values from all grid points at the reported times.

-2. Select Report & Graph Manager.
+2. Select Report & Graph Manager... () in the shortcut menu.

-4. Click Generate.
+4. Click Generate... .
 Be patient, this can take a few minutes.

 5. Grid Stats Over Time Graph

-You can use the graph to quickly find the lowest and highest received isotropic power (dBW) values during the 24 hour analysis.
+You can use the graph to quickly find the lowest and highest received isotropic power (dBW) values during the 24-hour analysis.

 8. You will use these values to create contours on your 2D and 3D Graphics windows.